 From the first considerations regarding the construction of a playground surface through to final completion, a clear understanding is required of the process.
 The processes and decisions that need to be made can be complex and will depend upon many contributing factors.

-This Code of Practice Part 1 has seven main sections that cover requirements and provide technical information on the installation and maintenance of a Wet Pour surface used in the construction of playgrounds.
+This Code of Practice has ten main sections that cover requirements and provide technical information on the installation and maintenance of an impact attenuating safety surface used in the construction of playgrounds.